-It is widely held that man's use of signs, especially the natural languages, is what most sharply distinguishes him from other animals

-The nature and function of signs and symbols both in humans and other species is studied - a field known as semiotics.
-The uses of signs, in particular, how signs are used in communication.

-Linguistic behaviour is contrasted with other forms of purposive behaviour.
-Topics include: theories of language and sign acquisition, the nature of body language, paralanguage, kinesics and proxemics; the conventionality of language; the nature of meaning; the means and meaning of expression; alternative systems of communication; the necessary skills and abilities of sign users.
+It is widely held that man's use of signs, especially the natural languages, is what most sharply distinguishes him from other animals.
+The nature and function of signs and symbols both in humans and other species - a field known as semiotics.
+The uses of signs, especially how signs are used in communication.
+Linguistic behaviour contrasted with other forms of purposive behaviour.
+Topics include: theories of language and sign acquisition, the nature of body language, paraianguage, kinesics and proxemics; the conventionality of language; the nature of meaning; the means and meaning of expression; alternative systems of communication; the necessary skills and abilities of sign users.